inkognitro/oas-tszod-gen/README.md

 This code generator serves as a standalone alternative to the two libraries.
 I coded my own solution because I wanted to:
 - have generated [Zod](https://zod.dev) schemas only as an opt-in possibility.
-- have the possibility to go with [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API, [Axios](https://axios-http.com/docs/intro) or another implementation under the hood.
+- have the possibility to go with the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), [Axios](https://axios-http.com/docs/intro) or another implementation under the hood.
 - have cookies typed in a unified way for requests and responses no matter what underlying implementation (Axios, FetchApi)
 - have separated functions and type definitions for each API endpoint in a single file, located in context folders